snap-stanford/ogb-web/_docs/datasets/graphprop.md

 **Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g, whether a molecule inhibits HIV virus replication or not.
 Note that some datasets (e.g., `ogbg-molpcba`) can have multiple tasks, and can contain `nan` that indicates the corresponding label is not assigned to the molecule.
 For evaluation metric, we closely follow [2].
 Specifically, for `ogbg-molhiv`, we use ROC-AUC for evaluation.
-For `ogbg-molpcba`, as the class balance is extremely skewed (only 1.4% of data is positive) and the dataset contains multiple classification tasks, we use the PRC-AUC averaged over the tasks as the evaluation metric.
+For `ogbg-molpcba`, as the class balance is extremely skewed (only 1.4% of data is positive) and the dataset contains multiple classification tasks, we use the Average Precision (AP) averaged over the tasks as the evaluation metric.

 **Dataset splitting:**